 As well as helping directly, Personal Tutors can direct you to the best person to solve a problem, including professional counselling services offered by the University and Student's Union.

 The Thomas Parry Library http://www.aber.ac.uk/en/is/library/tp/ is situated on the Llanbadarn Centre, Aberystwyth.
 It supports the requirements of the staff and students on the Llanbadarn campus.
 The collections can be searched using the Primo Library catalogue http://primo.aber.ac.uk/ and requests for items to be posted sent to: email@example.com (free of charge).
 For further details visit the Distance Learners support page: http://www.aber.ac.uk/en/is/help/distancelearners/

 All the electronic resources for Information Studies can be found through Primo http://primo.aber.ac.uk/ where you can discover individual resources or cross-search a number of them at once.
 Primo includes key resources such as citation databases, e-journals and e-books, selected websites, subject gateways, data and media resources, news, reference materials and library catalogues.
 Visit the Information Studies subject page to discover how to access and get started:

-We hold progress meetings twice a year in which every student's progress is examined and appropriate action taken.
+We hold progress meetings once a year in which every student's progress is examined and appropriate action taken.
 Students are not left on their own to sink or swim, we pride ourselves that we take great care to assist those students who fall behind for whatever reason.
 We try to be as flexible as possible and offer periods of deferral (or 'time out' from the course) where circumstances are sufficient to prevent a student from making progress.
 This might be as a result of some illness or family trauma.